-Drexel coach Bruiser Flint never had false hope about an at-large berth.
+Drexel coach Bruiser Flint never had false hope about an at-large berth in the NCAA tournament.

 He said he had been burned twice before in 2007 and 2012.

-The '12 Dragons were picked to win the CAA.
-They won 27 games prior to Selection Sunday and had a gaudy 16-2 conference record.
-But it wasn't enough -- again after losing to VCU in the conference tournament for the second time in five years when a possible automatic berth could be had for the Dragons.
+The 2011-12 Dragons were picked to win the CAA.
+They won 27 games prior to selection Sunday and had a gaudy 16-2 conference record.
+But it wasn't enough -- again after losing to VCU in the conference tournament for the second time in five years.

-So, when the Dragons were picked to win the CAA again this season, they were in position to contend for a bid.
-The odds were in their favor to win the league with VCU leaving for the A-10 a year early while Old Dominion, Georgia State, UNC Wilmington and Towson were all ineligible for the conference tournament because of either the bylaws forbidding teams leaving to participate in the conference tournament or poor APR scores banning them from the postseason.
+The Dragons were picked to win the CAA again this season, so they're once again in position to contend for a bid.
+The odds are in their favor to win the league with VCU leaving for the A-10 a year early while Old Dominion, Georgia State, UNC Wilmington and Towson are all ineligible for the conference tournament because of either (A) bylaws that forbid teams leaving the conference to participate in the league tournament, or (B) poor APR scores.

-Drexel is now 1-2 heading to the Anaheim Classic, where in the preseason the Dragons appeared to be a favorite to win the event, even with a first-round game against Saint Mary's and a supposedly rebuilding Xavier in their half of the bracket.
+Drexel is now 1-2 heading into the Anaheim Classic.
+In the preseason, the Dragons appeared to be a favorite to win the event, even with a first-round game against Saint Mary's and a supposedly rebuilding Xavier in their half of the bracket.
 Cal is the team to beat on the other side.

-But the Dragons lost multiple overtime games to start the season to Kent State and Illinois State before beating Penn.
+But the Dragons lost in overtime to both Kent State and Illinois State to start the season before beating Penn.
 And now their best player, leading scorer and lead guard Chris Fouch, is done for the season with an ankle injury.

 The Dragons' hope isn't lost.
 But reality has settled in yet again for Flint.
 It's win the CAA tournament or bust -- nothing more and nothing less.